Divorce by mutual agreement will not lead to quick and easy divorces: Sun Xueling

 "A bare agreement without reasons is not enough," Ms Sun said.

-She added that reasons could include deep-seated differences in values, and the aim is to avoid reasons that point blame at only one party.
+She added that reasons could include deep-seated differences in values, and the aim is to avoid reasons that pin blame on only one party.

 Also, one side alone cannot divorce the other by the mutual agreement option.